brandonkal/inkjet/inkjet.md

 ## link

-> Build mask and replace your globally installed version with it for testing
+> Build inkjet and replace your globally installed version with it for testing

 ~~~bash
 cargo install --force --path .